The page has been translated by Gen AI.

 Managed Service (Managed Service) is a service provided on top of the infrastructure that the cloud provider operates and manages.

-The areas managed by the cloud provider include the underlying server operating system, security, storage, and network.
+The areas managed by the cloud provider include the underlying server operating system and security, storage, and network.

-Users can focus only on the Application functions provided by the service without the burden of installing and operating the underlying infrastructure.
+Users can focus solely on the Application features provided by the service without the burden of installing and operating the underlying infrastructure.

-Because the cloud provider manages it, services can be provided stably, and design and operation for high availability are implemented.
+Because it is managed by the cloud provider, services can be delivered reliably, and design and operation for high availability are implemented.

-Therefore, by using managed services, users can reduce the high‑availability design and operational burden for the component.
+Therefore, by using a managed service, users can reduce the design and operational burden of high availability for that component.

 Concept diagram